karolina-j/karolina-j.github.io/_posts/2025-03-18-welcome-to-jekyll.markdown

 A country’s population is one of the most important factors shaping its Olympic results.
 The basic logic is simple: larger countries have a bigger pool of potential athletes, which increases the likelihood of producing world-class competitors.
 This is why countries like the United States and China-two of the world’s most populous nations-consistently top the Olympic medal tables.

-Fig 2 illustrates this pattern by grouping countries according to population size and showing that nations with the largest populations have dominated the medal counts since 1972.
-The relationship is further visualized in Fig 3, a scatterplot highlighting the positive correlation between average population and cumulative medals.
+Figure 2 illustrates this pattern by grouping countries according to population size and showing that nations with the largest populations have dominated the medal counts since 1972.
+The relationship is further visualized in Figure 3, a scatterplot highlighting the positive correlation between average population and cumulative medals.
 Yet, this chart also reveals important exceptions: countries like India, despite their vast populations, have historically underperformed, while smaller nations such as the Bahamas have achieved far more Olympic success than their population size would suggest.

 <iframe src="/assets/population_medals_chart.html" height="600px" width="100%" style="border:none;"></iframe>
 <div style="caption-side: bottom; font-size: 0.9em; margin-top: 5px; color: #666; text-align: left; padding: 4px; font-weight: normal; font-style: italic;">Fig 2.
 Cumulative Olympic medals won by all countries (not only focus countries) grouped by population bracket (1972–2022).
 Countries are classified as Low, Medium, High, or Very High based on their average population, using quartile thresholds calculated from the data.
 The chart shows that very large countries have won the most medals, highlighting the strong influence of population size on overall Olympic success.</div>